ozan-kanbertay/SiLVi/docs/installation/index.md

 ---

 # Installation
-SILVI is available for macOS, Windows, and Linux.
+SilVi is available for macOS, Windows, and Linux.

 Download the relevant installer for your operation system [here](./installers/).